Peak Oil Overview - March 2008 (Pdf and Powerpoint available)

 Comment: The highest estimate in slide 18 is from the US Energy Information Administration.
 It is based solely on demand, under the assumption that OPEC can always provide additional oil if needed.

 The next highest forecast is from the newsletter of the Association for the Study Peak Oil and Gas-Ireland, prepared by Colin Campbell.
 A link to it can be found here.
 It assumes that production will rise from its current level of 85 million barrels a day to a peak of 88 million barrels a day in 2010.
 After that, production will decline.
-(Update, May 08.
-The May newsletter now shows a 2007 peak, with a decline to 55 million barrels a day in 2030, so is closer to the other forecasts.
-The graph has not been updated to show the lower ASPO forecast.)

 The next highest forecast is that of "Ace" of The Oil Drum staff.
 A link to his forecast can be found here.
 In this forecast, Ace considers the various Megaprojects, and when they are expected to go on line.
 He also considers expected decline rates on existing fields.
 He believes that we are on a plateau now that may last a few years.
 After that production will decline.